THE ANCESTRY OF LUCY HUNT

 SOURCE: Holy Trinity parish registers, FHL# 428990 and 502210.

-The other occupations listed in the Holy Trinity parish register in this area are weavers, laborers, watchmakers, and sawyers.
+The other occupations listed in the Holy Trinity parish register in this area were weavers, laborers, watchmakers, and sawyers.

 FAMILY GROUP RECORD OF